-The interrupt event can be a fixed interval of the Timer2/Timer1/Timer0, the fast real timer (FT), the slow real timer (ST), a random period triggered by the external interrupt pin (INT), The Timer2/Timer1/Timer0 can also be selected as one of the sample rate for audio playing,.
-There are two real timers (FT & ST) in the NY8LP11A IC, which function as long as it isn't in the halt mode.
-NY8LP11A provide 8 fixed intervals from the real timer for FT, ranged from 16Hz to 16KHz, and it provide 8 fixed intervals from the real timer for ST, ranged from 256Hz to 2Hz.
+The interrupt event can be a fixed interval of the Timer2/Timer1/Timer0, the fast real timer (FT), the slow real timer (ST), a random period triggered by the external interrupt pin (INT) or the occurrence of key strobe(KSB).
+The Timer1/Timer0 can also be selected as one of the sample rate for audio playing, and the KSBF arises as a key strobe pulse occurs.
+There are two real timers (FT & ST) in the NY8LP10A IC, which function as long as it isn't in the halt mode.
+NY8LP10A provide 8 fixed intervals from the real timer for FT, ranged from 16Hz to 16KHz, and it provide 8 fixed intervals from the real timer for ST, ranged from 256Hz to 2Hz.
 The interrupt events have to be cleared by users after entering the interrupt routine.